Sex-determining region Y protein: Use in Olympic screening

 One of the most controversial uses of this discovery was as a means for sex verification at the Olympic Games, under a system implemented by the International Olympic Committee in 1992.
 Athletes with an SRY gene were not permitted to participate as females, although all athletes in whom this was "detected" at the 1996 Summer Olympics were ruled false positives and were not disqualified.
 Specifically, eight female participants (out of a total of 3387) at these games were found to have the SRY gene.
 However, after further investigation of their genetic conditions, all these athletes were verified as female and allowed to compete.
 These athletes were found to have either partial or full androgen insensitivity, despite having an SRY gene, making them externally phenotypically female.
 In the late 1990s, a number of relevant professional societies in United States called for elimination of gender verification, including the American Medical Association, stating that the method used was uncertain and ineffective.
 Chromosomal screening was eliminated as of the 2000 Summer Olympics, but this was later followed by other forms of testing based on hormone levels.
 In March 2025 World Athletics announced it will do cheek swabbing tests for gender eligibility, specifically looking for the SRY gene, but that this would only be a first screen in determining eligibility, so that individuals with CAIS or Swyer's syndrome would not automatically be excluded from female competition.

+On March 26, 2026, the IOC reinstated the use of one‑time SRY gene testing to determine eligibility for women's events, using saliva, cheek swab or blood samples.